 VALUE PROPOSITION

-At Fostering Together, we aim to encourage We believe anyone can be a foster parent, even those who are busy.
+At Fostering Together, we aim to encourage all people to discover who they are as parents.
+We believe anyone can be a foster parent, even those who are busy.

 We have introduced many programs that help prospective parents at no cost to learn what it’s like to provide a home to children in need.